 ‘There are a myriad of ways to approach bathroom wallpaper ideas, the first thing to consider is how you use the space.
 Is it a downstairs guest loo, where you want to create wow factor, or a retreat that you use to relax and unwind?
 For wow-factor, a bold, bright large-scale pattern works fantastically as a design statement.
 Consider designs such as a Chinoiserie trend inspired scenic design, or bold jungle pattern,' she suggests.

 'To create a calm relaxing bathroom, warm shades of white are an obvious choice: they can create a spa-like haven, a place in which to soothe the senses at the end of a busy day.
 Delicate, natural patterns like or gentle yet traditional stripes can create a cozy and comforting retreat.'

 Decorating with pattern can be daunting, but really pattern can work in any room, including bathrooms, it’s often just getting the scale and the treatment of the pattern right that’s key.
 If you have a large room consider a statement landscape mural or a large-scale design where the prints can shine, but where space is at a premium smaller, repeat wallpaper designs tend to work better, bringing a touch pattern without overpowering a space.

-‘We have always shied away from heavily patterned wallpapers in small rooms however by using the paper on all walls (and even the ceiling if you’re brave enough), the edges of the room appear to blur and you can create a wonderful cosy feel that almost appears limitless,’ says Paula Taylor, head stylist and trend specialist at Graham & Brown (opens in new tab).
+‘We have always shied away from heavily patterned wallpapers in small rooms however by using the paper on all walls (and even the ceiling wallpaper ideas if you’re brave enough), the edges of the room appear to blur and you can create a wonderful cozy feel that almost appears limitless,’ says Paula Taylor, head stylist and trend specialist at Graham & Brown (opens in new tab).

 ‘Wallpapers that have a slight shimmer to them are also ideal for use in the bathroom as they really enhance skin tone and add radiance to the room,’ she adds.